Planning a successful rewire of your home

-If you have just found out your home needs to be rewired you have a lot to plan!
-Now is the time to get the light switch on the right side of the door opening and plug sockets where you need them.
+If you have just found out your home needs to be rewired you have a lot to plan.
+Now is the time to get all the plug sockets where you need them.
 Rewiring even a small house is a big job so it makes sense to plan well.
 Think of it as a blank canvas; not where existing switches and sockets are now – but the amount you need where you want them.
 Floors need to be lifted in places, access to loft space is necessary along with everywhere you want light switches, fittings and socket outlets too.
 In an ideal world the house would be empty whilst the rewiring takes place.
 You can make working space available in a similar way if you were having new carpet or laminate flooring fitted.
 Walls and coving will be chased away in places to bury cables which will need plastering and decorating afterwards.
-Unless you opt for the surface mounted trunking option which although quicker to install and with none of the mess associated with wall chasing, it can look a little unsightly.
+Unless you opt for the surface mounted trunking option which although quicker to install and has none of the mess associated with wall chasing; it is noticeable in places.

 Surface mounted accessories with matching plastic trunking is the cheapest and less messy way to rewire, compared to:

 Chased in accessories takes longer, causes a mess and requires redecoration although the nicer looking option once completed.